Overview

 The Hospitality and Tourism Management - Travel and Tourism diploma requires 63 credits (22 courses) to complete.

-The program spans 2 years, with two semesters in year one and two semesters in year two.
+The program spans two years, with two semesters in year one and two semesters in year two.

 View classes by semester

-Hospitality and tourism core
+Hospitality core

 Course Credits

-This course provides an introduction to the financial accounting aspects of the hospitality industry.
+This course provides an introduction to financial accounting aspects of the hospitality industry.
 This includes generally accepted accounting principles, financial statement preparation, the accounting cycle, specialized journals, accounting for cash, accounts receivable, sales, payroll and inventories.

 3

-Upon completing this course, students will have acquired the knowledge and skills to use industry-standard tools to perform financial calculations.
+Upon completion of this course, students will have acquired the knowledge and skills to use industry standard tools to perform financial calculations.
 The financial calculations include simple and compound interest, debt repayment, valuation of investments, simple and general annuities, amortization of debts, sinking funds and bond valuation problems.
-Students will also learn to analyze, apply, visualize and present the results to inform business planning and decision-making related to the hospitality and tourism industry.
+Students will also learn to analyze, apply, visualize and present the results to inform business planning and decision making related to the hospitality and tourism industry.

 3

-This course examines techniques to communicate and present your ideas using your professional skills and various technological solutions.
-Topics include writing business documents, creating and delivering presentations, preparation for career launch, foundations of effective teamwork, report writing, sourcing and citing information and interpersonal communication.
+This course examines techniques to communicate and present your ideas using your professional skills as well as a variety of technological solutions.
+Topics include writing business documents, creating and delivering presentations, preparation for career launch, foundations of effective teamwork, report writing, sourcing and citing information, and interpersonal communication.
 Concepts are reinforced through relevant, task-based activities and assessments.

 Equivalents: